peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public System.Collections.Generic.IDictionary Parameters { get; }

 Gets a list of parameter names associated with this object and their values.
-Each parameter name will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").
+Each parameter name will be in lowercase; that is, with its basic uppercase letters ("A" to "Z") converted to basic lowercase letters ("a" to "z").
 For the "filename" parameter, the value of that parameter is not adapted with the ContentDisposition.MakeFilename method; see the documentation for the ContentDisposition class.

 <b>Returns:</b>